Pacific Justice Institute: Litigation

 Codding v.
 Placer Co.
 Clerk –After the California Supreme Court found the ban on same-sex marriage unconstitutional, but before the passage of Proposition 8, the State of California changed the words on the marriage license form from Bride and Groom to Party A and Party B. A man and a woman applied for a license and added the words Bride and Groom next to Party A and Party B. After the couple was married, the officiating minister signed and mailed marriage certificate to the county clerk, who rejected it because of the interlineation.
-PJI filed a lawsuit on behalf of the couple, and after the case was reported in the press, poll numbers supporting Proposition rose from 38% to 47%.
+PJI filed a lawsuit on behalf of the couple, and after the case was reported in the press, poll numbers supporting the Proposition rose from 38% to 47%.
 The case was settled after the State of California agreed to change the wording on the license to remove Party A and Party B and allow checkboxes for options including Bride and Groom.

 K.D. v.
 GUHSD – A high school student shared his faith in private conversations with other students, but was warned by a teacher to stop because of the separation of church and state.
 A teacher also warned him not to take his Bible to school, and confiscated it.
 The student was suspended for two days.
 The suspension notice stated: "Student was told to stop preaching at school.
 Student continued after being warned several times."
 The teacher also wrote on the suspension form, "Student will not bring Bible to school."
-Suit was brought in federal court, in the Southern District of California.
+The suit was brought in federal court, in the Southern District of California.
 The school district settled the case.

 Murrieta Red-light case – There was an effort to repeal a law in Murrieta, California that mandated that all traffic lights be installed with cameras in order to catch the license plates of people who blew red-lights and the effort to repeal the law came in the form of a private petition in order to put it on the ballot for the next election.
 However, a lawsuit was levied against the private petition claiming that "residents don't have the authority to change traffic laws, and thus remove the cameras."
 PJI represented the petitioners in court.
 A committee funded by companies that provided the traffic cameras filed suit.
 On April 5, 2013, a Riverside Superior Court judge struck down the voter-approved ban.